 bit of a spice garden too.
 I just got a book on how to grow your

 own spices.
 I'm very stoked about that!
 But that's what's going

+on there.
 Nice, flat, huge amount of space for some

 sprawling herbs and spices.
 Okay.
 Before we get to the final, final part I want to show you what